IEvans02/data-smoothing/README.md

 # Data Smoothing
-Collection of data smoothing techniques.
+Collection of data smoothing techniques as part of dissertation (see link for dissertation on LinkedIn page)